baxter07/django-ajax-views/docs/concept.rst

        :name: view classes

         from django.views.generic import View
-        from ajaxviews.mixins import AjaxMixin
+        from ajaxviews.views import GenericBaseView

-        class MyAjaxView(AjaxMixin, View):
+        class MyAjaxView(GenericBaseView, View):
             ajax_view = True

-The :class:`ajaxviews.mixins.AjaxMixin` takes care of passing the **URL name** the view class is mapped to, to the client side :class:`App`.
+The :class:`ajaxviews.views.GenericBaseView` takes care of passing the **URL name** the view class is mapped to, to the client side :class:`App`.
 Add ``ajax_view = True`` to the class if you have created a corresponding JS file.
 If not you can omit the ``ajax_view`` property or set it to ``False``.